 A victim who had her leg amputated from the bombing said they will never allow to have the accused be bailed out.

 “They took many lives.
 I no longer have the same life after the bombing incident because my leg was amputated.
 I even feel like I am also dead in my current condition because I can hardly move now.
-I also lost my livelihood after the incident and rely now to my parents,” Eldie Ampaso, 29, a sweet corn vendor at the Roxas Night Market when the incident happened.
+I also lost my livelihood after the incident and now rely on my parents,” said Eldie Ampaso, 29, a sweet corn vendor at the Roxas Night Market when the incident happened.

 On Sept.
 2, 2016, the bomb exploded in a busy Friday night, killing 15 persons and wounded 70 others.
 A holy mass was offered yesterday in commemoration of the tragic incident.